 \section{Experiments Results}

 \textbf{{Quantitative Analysis.}} The main advantage of our method is using the correlation representation, which can discover the latent correlation representation between modalities to make the model robust at the absence of modalities.
 To prove the effectiveness of our model, we use Dice score as the metric, and compare two other approaches.
 (1) HeMIS~\cite{havaei2016hemis}, the current state-of-the-art method for segmentation with missing modalities.
+Since the original work didn't publish the available code, the reported results on HeMIS are taken from the work in \cite{dorent2019hetero}.
 (2) Org, a specific case of our model without correlation representation block.
 From Table~\ref{tab1}, for all the tumor regions, our method achieves the best results in most of all cases.
 Compared to HeMIS, the Dice score of our method just gradually drops when modalities are missing, while the performance drop is more severe in HeMIS.
 Compared to Org, the correlation representation block makes the model more robust in the case of missing modalities, which demonstrates the effectiveness of the proposed component and also proves our assumption.
 We can also find that, missing FLAIR modality leads to a sharp decreasing on dice score for all the regions, since FLAIR is the principle modality for showing whole tumor.
 Missing T1 and T2 modalities would contribute to a slight decreasing on dice score for all the regions.
 While missing T1c modality would contribute to a sever decreasing on dice score for both tumor core and enhancing tumor, since T1c is the principle modality for showing tumor core and enhancing tumor regions.

 \textbf{{Qualitative Analysis.}} In order to evaluate the robustness of our model, we randomly select three examples on BraTS 2018 dataset and visualize the segmentation results in Fig.~\ref{fig6}.
 We can observe that with the increasing number of missing modalities, the segmentation results produced by our robust model just slightly degrade, rather than a sudden sharp degrading.
 Even with FLAIR and T1c modalities, we can achieve a decent segmentation result.